VET Program Approval and Maintenance Procedure

 *Refer to Section J: Exceptions to the ASQA Delegate Status for further information on requirements where qualifications are excluded from ASQA’s Delegate status.

 S. ASQA to notify University of extension to Scope.
-Quality Assurance Services
+Strategic Regulatory Services

 • Director, Skills and Education Delivery